 They are generally focused on watching the crew lifting and cleaning buoys and attending to and refueling lighthouses, all are now automated and unmanned.
 Lighthouses mark shoals, dangerous rocks or land masses such as islands and coastlines.
 Buoys mark safe shipping channels and navigational hazards including shipwrecks.
 The ship may also respond to emergencies.
 The bridge has an open policy allowing passengers to learn more about the ship’s activities and navigation in general.

 If a change of crew (every three weeks) is scheduled at the end of the voyage booked, the ship may arrive at the disembarkation port a day in advance, though you stay aboard until the following day.
 Be sure you can handle last-minute changes such as the embarking and disembarking ports and even an itinerary that involves working in a completely different region or regions.
-Inquire without delay, if interested, as the 2018 season is already heavily booked.
+Inquire well ahead of when you may want to go as bookings go fast for the most popular months.

 If you might be interested in staying at a lighthouse cottage (separate from the lighthouse itself), the Trinity House website lists a dozen locations along the English coast and provides a link to the booking agent.